Energy storage form in the body

 - Important energy storage form of the body

-- Potatoes are the main energy storage form
+- Body energy storage form

 - Overseas energy storage project energy storage physical examination form

-- Maputo energy storage form
+- Wind power energy storage battery environmental impact assessment report form

 - Energy storage rate of black body